The trip to Cambodia started off rather early in the morning with me waking up early and

 He was arguing that it is unfair for the airline to charge such high penalty especially when another seat would have cost much less.
 He was even made threats by saying that this would be the last time he or his family members or all his contacts would fly with the airline again and will make sure his complaint is heard on his Facebook, Twitter and Instagram.

 The best part was the tiny lady behind the counter stood her grounds and remained polite & courteous but never backed down from the so-called threats.
-The foreigner, in the end, took out his credit card and paid for the overweight luggage.
+The foreigner, in the end seeing that he is not getting anywhere with his threats, took out his credit card and paid for the overweight luggage.

 The rest of the team had overweight luggage as well but after some negotiations, the airline took into consideration the weight of the total group and then average out.
 However, this took time and we ended up as the last few passengers still at the check-in counter.